memfault/interrupt/_posts/2023-11-08-device-reliability-metrics.md

 First, if you want to know if your devices can be ‘up’ for 30 days on average, you need to wait at least 30 days to compute it.
 This problem is similar to estimating the battery life, where if a device is supposed to last 30 days, you may need to wait 30 days to know if it will.
 Just like we talked about in our [battery life measurement post]({% post_url 2023-07-26-monitoring-battery-life %}#do-record-the-delta-of-the-state-of-charge), there is a better way here to determine uptime.

 The second issue with uptime is that users sometimes shut off devices themselves!
-With the crashiness metric, we only want to track failures, which leads us to the classic metric, Mean Time Between Failures.
+With the stability metric, we only want to track failures, which leads us to the classic metric, Mean Time Between Failures.

 #### Collection